usmn001/asw_code_challenge/README.md

 In order to clone the driver from ssh git link use the command : git clone git@github.com:usmn001/asw_code_challenge.git

+The IDE used for the development of this driver is vscode , more details can be found here : https://code.visualstudio.com/

+If same IDE is used then folder .vscode contaiing configuration files for linker and compiler can either be used without any modification or if required minor modifications can be done for adding your own source code files in order to use the I2C Driver with application code.

 2 - Integration details
 The driver is platform-independent, you only need to include the driver header file I2C_DriverLis3mdl.h which also contains i2c.h header file in your source code and provide the source file I2C_DriverLis3mdl.c, i2c.c to the linker either inside your IDE or at the time of compilation.
 In this I2C Driver it is assumed that R/W bit of communication protocol is not managed by the microcontoller or microprocessor periperhal controller , for this purpose we are using the relevant device addresses for performing read and write operations to LIS3MDL magnetometer through I2C Bus.